The new age of for profit Britain requires a monopoly of increasing, maximum profit commodities.

 And as Thomas Rawnsley’s death showed, there is no legal aid for families, toxicology reports are not standard, and narrative verdicts now the norm.

-Juries under new Rules are no longer available as they were under Article 5, if a patient is held under a Deprivation of Liberty Order under the MCA which is increasingly the case.
+Under new Rules Juries are no longer available, as under Article 5, as in state detention, if a patient is held under a MCA Deprivation of Liberty Order which is increasingly the case.

 An ‘incapables’ representation will only be paid for, if it is from a solicitor recognised by the Legal Aid Commission.